When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

-Maine Coon and Ragdoll are large cats, though Maine Coons are often larger.
-Both cats are highly intelligent with laidback, docile temperaments.
-These cat breeds are suited to families.
-Ragdolls are lapcats, though Maine Coons also enjoy cuddles.
+The Maine Coon and Ragdoll are large cats, with family-friendly personalities.
+Maine Coons are usually taller and larger than Ragdoll cats.
+Both cat breeds are highly intelligent with laidback, docile temperaments.
+Most Ragdoll cats are lap cats, though only some Maine Coons are.
 Maine Coons are great hunters, unlike Ragdolls.

 Maine Coon vs Ragdoll Cat Breed Similarities And Differences